Fagrell/cleanqt.io-posts/04-sep-2018/post.md

 Let's go back to the Qt example.
 Did you really compile it?
 Did you see something like...?
 > Automatic MOC for target...

-Qt includes some C++ extension compilers which automatically generates extra code and files before compilation and linking.
+Qt includes some C++ extension compilers which automatically generate extra code and files before compilation and linking.
 The __Meta-Object Compiler__, or __MOC__ for short, is a tool that parses all header files in the project.
 Depending on what's defined in them, the tool might (see `Q_OBJECT` below) generate a companion file for a class named moc\_class-name.cpp.
 To enable the MOC step, have a look at the [Qt documentation](http://doc.qt.io/qt-5/moc.html) or if you're familiar with CMake: just add `AUTOMOC ON` as a property to the target.

 Qt has been criticised by some developers for this extra compilation step.
 However, it's done for good reasons.
-If you're interested in why such a decision was made, Qt has composed an interesting article which have [got you covered](http://doc.qt.io/qt-5/why-moc.html).
+If you're interested in why such a decision was made, Qt has composed an interesting article which has [got you covered](http://doc.qt.io/qt-5/why-moc.html).

 The generated moc\_-files implement functions which are used for several different features.
 The perhaps most important ones are the _signals and slots mechanism_, the _run-time type information (RTTI)_, and the _dynamic property system_.